davidsebesta1/LuaLabPlugin/Docs/Players.md

 # Players

 ## About
-`Players` is a global variable for getting all or specific players (wow).
+`Players` is a global variable for getting all or specific players.

 ## Usage